-5. Safeguarding means:

-- protecting children from maltreatment - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - taking action to enable all children to have the best outcomes. - Child protection is part of the safeguarding process.
+- 1. Safeguarding children and child protection applies to all children up to the age of 18. - 2.
+For those aged 18 and over please see part 14 of the school's safeguarding guidebook. - 3.
+Safeguarding is the action taken to promote the welfare of children and protect them from harm. - 4.
+Safeguarding means: - protecting children from maltreatment - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - taking action to enable all children to have the best outcomes. - 5.
+Child protection is part of the safeguarding process.
 It focuses on protecting individual children identified as suffering from, or likely to suffer, significant harm.
-This includes child protection procedures which detail how to respond to concerns about a child. - 7.
-We recognise that harm also means where a child or young person witnesses harm to another. - 8.
-Safeguarding children is everyone's responsibility.
-Everyone who comes into contact with children and families has a role to play. - 9.
-The purpose of this policy is to inform staff2, parents, volunteers, and governors about our school's responsibilities for safeguarding children and to enable everyone to have a clear understanding of how these responsibilities should be carried out. - 10.
-We recognise that all adults, including temporary staff, volunteers, and governors, have a full and active part to play in protecting children from harm and that the child's welfare is our paramount concern. - 11.
-All staff members believe that our school should provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual child. - 12.
+This includes child protection procedures which detail how to respond to concerns about a child.

+6. We recognise that harm also means where a child or young person witnesses harm to another.

+7. Safeguarding children is everyone's responsibility.
+Everyone who comes into contact with children and families has a role to play.

+- 8. The purpose of this policy is to inform staff1, parents, volunteers, and governors about our school's responsibilities for safequarding children and to enable everyone to have a clear understanding of how these responsibilities should be carried out. - 9.
+We recognise that all adults, including temporary staff, volunteers, and governors, have a full and active part to play in protecting children from harm and that the child's welfare is our paramount concern. - 10.
+All staff members believe that our school should provide a caring, positive, safe, and stimulating environment that promotes the social, physical, and moral development of the individual child. - 11.
 We will also empower and support our staff where they have concerns for the safety of children and young people who do not attend our school / setting.